django-cumulus/django-cumulus/docs/index.rst

 *******************

-syncstatic
+syncfiles
 ----------

-This management command synchronizes a local static media folder with a remote container.
+This management command synchronizes a local static or media folder with respective remote containers.
 A few extra settings are required to make use of the command.

 Add the following required settings::

     CUMULUS = {
-        'STATIC_CONTAINER': 'MyStaticContainer',  # the name of the container to sync with 'SERVICENET': False,  # whether to use rackspace's internal private network }
+        'CONTAINER': 'MyMediaContainer', # the name of the media container to sync with 'STATIC_CONTAINER': 'MyStaticContainer',  # the name of the static container to sync with 'SERVICENET': False,  # whether to use rackspace's internal private network }

 Invoke the management command::

+    django-admin.py syncfiles --static

-    django-admin.py syncstatic
+    django-admin.py syncfiles --media

 You can also perform a test run::

-    django-admin.py syncstatic -t
+    django-admin.py syncfiles --test-run

 For a full list of available options::

-    django-admin.py help syncstatic
+    django-admin.py help syncfiles

 container_create